kobiam/DevOps/Redis/README.md

 <a href="https://redis.io/topics/config">Redis Configuration</a>

+to start the server with `redis.conf`

+`src/redis-server redis.conf &`

 #

 save config without restart

-All the configuration parameters set using CONFIG SET are immediately loaded by Redis and will take effect starting with the next command executed.
+All the configuration parameters set using `CONFIG SET` are immediately loaded by Redis and will take effect starting with the next command executed.

 example: `CONFIG SET SAVE "900 1 300 10" `